 Other Things to See and Do in Albania

-Pristine beaches, turquoise water, cheap, delicious seafood – the Albanian coast has all the beauty and wonders of Croatia without the prices and crowds.
-Dhërmi and Ksamil are considered to have the best beaches in Albania, with miles of white sandy beachfront.
-If you want a busier beach destination, go to Himara, where the beach has a promenade lined with cafes and bars.
-For something more off-the-beaten-path, make your way to Gjipe Beach.
-It’s not the easiest beach to access, but it is worth the extra effort to get there for its secluded location between two high cliffs.
-If you are lucky, you will have it all to yourself.
-The easiest way is to get there is by boat from Jala beach; you will need to ask around at one of the beach bars and make a deal with a local to take you.
-Alternatively, you can travel by car and then hike down the coastal path past the abandoned bunkers (This should take around 30 minutes).
+Pristine beaches, turquoise water, cheap and delicious seafood — the Albanian coast has all the beauty and wonders of Croatia without the high prices and crowds (for now).
+Dhërmi and Ksamil are considered to have the best beaches in the country, with miles of white, sandy beachfront.
+If you want a busier beach destination, go to Himarë, where the beach has a promenade lined with cafés and bars.
+For something more off the beaten path, make your way to Gjipe Beach.
+For a bustling, developed beach town, visit Sarandë, which is packed with hotels, restaurants, and go-go nightlife.

-Situated in northwestern Albania, the fourth-century Rozafa Castle has panoramic views of the area, including the Buna and Drin rivers.
-The castle dates back to the 10th century BC when the Illyrians lived in the area.
-It’s home to one of Albania’s “legend of Rozafa,” which is about a young woman who sacrificed her life to keep the castle walls from crumbling.
-There isn’t a whole lot to see here, but the ruins are impressive, and the walls are still standing strong after all these years.
-The Castle of Shkodra Museum gives a great overview of the castle’s history, including the background of the medieval families who lived here.
-Admission is 200 LEK ($2 USD).
+Situated near Shkodër in northwestern Albania, the 4th-century Rozafa Castle has panoramic views of the area, including the Buna and Drin Rivers.
+The fortifications here originally date to the 10th century BCE, when the Illyrians lived in the area (the current castle replaced those fortifications).
+Legend has it that a young woman sacrificed her life to imbue the castle walls with longevity.
+There isn’t a whole lot to see here, but the ruins are impressive, and it’s a good spot from which to watch the sunset.
+The Shkodër History Museum gives a great overview of the castle’s past, including the background of the medieval families who lived here.
+Admission is 150 LEK.

 3. Visit the National Museum of History

-The National Museum of History in Tirana offers a view of the country’s rich history and is divided into eight sections: Antiquity, Middle Ages, Renaissance, Independence, Iconography, National Liberation Anti-fascism War, Communist Terror, and Mother Teresa (who was born in Albania).
-There’s a remarkable collection of fantastic ancient Greek and Roman mosaics, columns, and statues unearthed in Albania.
-The collection is extensive, so it’s wise to give yourself around three hours here.
-Admission is 200 LEK ($2 USD).
+The National Museum of History in Tirana offers a view of the country’s rich history and is divided into eight sections: antiquity, the Middle Ages, the Renaissance, independence, iconography, the National Liberation Anti-Fascism War, the Communist Terror, and Mother Teresa (who was born in Albania).
+There’s a remarkable collection of ancient Greek and Roman mosaics, columns, and statues unearthed in Albania as well.
+The collection is extensive, so give yourself around three hours here.
+Admission is 400 LEK.

 4. Explore the ancient ruins of Butrint

-Greeks from nearby Corfu settled Butrint in the sixth century BC, and then it quickly became a large trade city that remained prosperous even when the Romans took over in 167 BC.
-Nowadays, you can wander the pathways between what’s left of the city, including well-preserved arches and collonades.
-It makes for an ideal day trip from Saranda.
-The entrance fee to Butrint is 700 LEK ($6.50).
-It makes for an ideal day trip from Saranda, and the bus only costs 100 LEK ($0.92 USD).
-The entrance fee to Butrint is 700 LEK ($6.50).
+Greeks from nearby Corfu settled Butrint in the 6th century BCE.
+It quickly became a large trading city that was still prosperous even when the Romans took over in 167 BCE.
+Nowadays, you can wander the pathways between what’s left of the city, including well-preserved arches and colonnades.
+In 2003, Butrint, was awarded UNESCO World Heritage status.
+It makes for an ideal day trip from Sarandë.
+I took my time there and spent about three hours exploring the ruins.
+The entrance fee is 1000 LEK and the 45-minute bus ride costs 100 LEK.

 5. Admire the art at Bunk’Art